+The Directors have prepared cash flow forecasts for the Group for the period to 30 June 2024.
+These forecasts reflect an assessment of current and future end-market conditions, which are expected to be challenging in 2023 and to recover thereafter (as set out in the "outlook" statement in the Chief Executive's Strategic Review in the Vesuvius plc Annual Report 2022), and their impact on the Group's future trading performance.
+The Directors have also considered a severe but plausible downside scenario, based on an assumed protracted COVID-19 related demand impact, despite emerging confidence that the worst of the pandemic may be behind us.
+This downside scenario assumes

+• a decline in business activity and profitability in 2023 and 2024 to the level achieved in H2 2020, the period most severely impacted by COVID-19,

+• working capital as a percentage of sales in the downside case consistent with that in the base case, and

+• dividends not paid in 2023 then reinstated.

-The Directors have reviewed cashflow scenarios for the Vesuvius Group for a period at least 12 months from 27 July 2022, the date of approval of the 2022 Vesuvius plc Group Interim Condensed Financial Statements, including those that may be relevant to the Company and its investee companies.
-These forecasts reflect an assessment of current and future end market conditions, including the impact of covid-related lockdowns in China and war in Ukraine, and their impact on the Group's future trading performance.
-The analysis undertaken includes a severe but plausible downside scenario which assumes a decline in business activity and profitability in H2 2022 to the level achieved in H2 2020.
-Relative to H1 2022, this implies an c.30% decline in sales and a c.60% decline in Trading Profit, with no improvement from this level assumed in 2023.
-Even in this downside scenario, the forecasts show that the Group's maximum net debt / EBITDA (pre-IFRS 16 in-line with the covenant calculation) does not exceed 1.0x, compared to a leverage covenant of 3.25x.
+On a full-year basis relative to 2022, this implies a 30% decline in sales and a c.57% decline in Trading Profit.
+The Group has two covenants; net debt / EBITDA (under 3.25x) and an interest cover requirement of at least 4.0x.
+In this downside scenario, the forecasts show that the Group's maximum net debt / EBITDA (pre-IFRS 16 in-line with the covenant calculation) does not exceed 1.0x, compared to a leverage covenant of 3.25x, and the minimum interest cover reached is 9x compared to a covenant minimum of 4x.

-On the basis of the exercise described above and the Group's available committed liquidity which stands at £416m per 30 June 2022, the Directors consider that the Company has adequate resources to continue in operational existence for a period of at least 12 months from the date of signing of these financial statements.
+The forecasts show that the Group will be able to operate within the current committed debt facilities and show continued compliance with the Company's financial covenants.
+On the basis of the exercise described above and the Group's available committed debt facilities, the Directors consider that the Group and the Company have adequate resources to continue in operational existence for a period of at least 12 months from the date of signing of these financial statements and that there is no material uncertainty in respect of going concern.
 Accordingly, the Directors continue to adopt a going concern basis in preparing the financials statements of the Company.